 - Pre-performance talks by your tour leader, Mairi Nicolson

 - Accommodation in centrally located 4 and 5 star hotels with breakfast daily (B)

 - Meals as per itinerary (L = Lunch, D = Dinner), including wine with meals

 - One-way Economy Class flights from Milan to Naples and from Naples to Palermo

 - Airport/Parma transfer on tour arrival if travelling on group transfer

 - Comprehensive sightseeing, including local guides and entrance fees as per itinerary

 - Hotel porterage (one piece per person)

 - International airfares (please contact Renaissance Tours or your travel agent for assistance)

-- Airport/hotel transfer on arrival if not travelling on suggested flights
+- Transfer to Parma on arrival if not travelling on group transfer

 - Hotel/airport transfer on departure